Lightning-AI/pytorch-lightning/docs/source-pytorch/glossary/index.rst

 .. displayitem::
    :header: Model
-   :description: The set of parameters and structure needed for a system to make predictions
+   :description: The set of parameters and structure for a system to make predictions
    :col_css: col-md-12
    :button_link: ../model/build_model.html
    :height: 100